Quick Answer 🔍How many people use VPNs in 2023?

 Among individuals who use a VPN service and pay for it, 33% say they make the most VPNs for music downloads, while 27% say they use it for music services.

-Unsurprisingly 27% say that they use a VPN for streaming entertainment on TV, and 29% of VPN users say they use it to access Netflix frequently, as contained in VPN statistics.
+Unsurprisingly 27% say that they use a VPN for streaming entertainment on TV, and 29% of VPN users say they use it to access Netflix frequently.

 16. 12% of Internet Users Say They Use a VPN to Be on The Dark Web